 In a democracy, the scope of rights should be ever-evolving with the changes in the socio-economic construct.
 In India, the supreme court has always acted as the catalyst for the expansion of rights through its landmark judgements.

-Fundamental rights are the source of the right to information, right to freedom of the press, and right to education, through the expansion of its domain.
+Fundamental rights are the source of the right to information, the right to freedom of the press, and the right to education, through the expansion of its domain.
 School education is now also a right for Indian citizens, with the government taking the responsibility of free and compulsory education to all children up to the age of 14 years.
 The Right to Information Act was also enacted by the parliament under fundamental rights to give the citizens access to information they seek from the government.

 Democratic Rights Class 9 Questions & Answers